Personal Loans for Mobile Home

 There are loan programs available for those with bad credit but your choices are limited.
 Certainly, for a personal loan, a poor credit score means high interest rates and short repayment periods – and those monthly payments may be hard to keep up.

-Apply for mobile home financing
+How to get mobile home financing

 Steps to apply for a mobile home loan include: